el-roc/demo/README.md

 -Implement a Map API that can add locations from the DB.
     Also be able to pin those locations to the map via lattitude and longitude
--Fix the favorites page so that the put updates and saves them there -Fix the POST req so they define the correct objs to database
+-Update the POST req so they define the correct objs to database -Make individual query paramater ID's for the different users profiles and favorites pages
+    -These pages will have the routes /profile/:id && /favorite/:id